syed-hamza/hungry_geese/README.md

 My first attempt was a ruled based agent [here](src/Smarter_Greedy_Goose.ipynb).

 With about 15 days remaining in hand, I set up multiple versions of DQN Deep Learning with different model architectures and [parametres](config.yaml) to run for about 7 days.
 Thanks to my gaming PC that is having a RTX-2070 GPU.
 I collected about 6 best models running through internal games among themselves and other public agents for ensembling and final submission.
 I uploaded a total of 63 kernels with various experiments.
 The ranking on the leaderboard was extremely volatile and unpredictable.
-There was some time I was ranked 41 into the list.
+It was a sign of hard battles from thousands of the agents uploaded by the participants.
+There was some time I was ranked 41st into the list.
 ### input features(21 x 7 x 11)
    1) feature 1-4 : head of geese
    2) feature 5-8 : Tail of geese